DiegoJVera/ProjectAgileDevPractice/README.txt

 Val.

 Sean.
-I did Bussiness output, so val gave me her code and i pasically made it return and print.
+I did Bussiness output, so Val gave me her code and i made it return and print the bussiness ArrayList Nate.
-Nate.